alonsovm44/tc-lang/README.md

 - **One-step compile** — `tcc source.tc -c app` transpiles and compiles in one command
 - **Inline imports** — `@use "lib.tc"` inlines another `.tc` file at compile time
 - **CLI args** — `i32 fn main: =>->i8 args { ... }` for command-line tools

+## Philosophy

+**Why it was made**: I wanted a simple systems language with less keywords than Go, without GC and without heavy runtime overhead.
+**Backend**: For now it is C11
+**Concurrency and Safety?**: I've been toying around

+### Inspiration
+- Pony
+- Go
+- C
+- Rust

+### Core principle:
+> Everything that can be built with libraries has to be built with libraries.
+The core language is small.

 ## Quick Start